ayman707-ux/PlayTorrio/README.md

 ## 🧩 Features
 - 🔍 Fetch torrents from multiple sources via Jackett
-  - Or use the in‑app scraper
+- 🔍 If you Dont want to use jackett, Torrentio and a private scraper are both bundled in the app
 - 🎥 Stream magnet links instantly without full download
 - 💾 Lightweight and fast UI
 - ⚙️ Customizable Jackett URL and API key